10 Solutions to Blue Screen of Death Error 0x000000c5

 Solution 3: Run a Clean Boot

-If none of the solutions listed above have helped, you may be dealing with a tricky kind of 3rd party conflict that you have yet to find out.
+If none of the solutions listed above have helped, you may deal with a tricky 3rd party conflict that you have yet to find out.
 In this case, the best method is to run a clean boot that only allows operating systems to run necessary services.

-If it turns out that the 0X000000C5 error doesn’t occur while Clean Booting, we will be positive that the problem is in some way triggered by a third-party startup item.
+If the 0X000000C5 error doesn’t occur while Clean Booting, we will be positive that the problem is triggered by a third-party startup item.